Credit Card Traps for the Unwary

 Credit cards allow you to spend money you don't currently have, and to repay what you've spent over time instead of all at once.
 When you use a card, the balance you owe increases, and your remaining available credit decreases.
 As you make your payments to reduce your outstanding balance, your available credit once again increases.
 Thus, your credit revolves around for you to use again.

 Since you can spend more than you currently have, you can easily spend more than you can afford.
-As your balance increases, your minimum monthly payments also increase, and soon you'll find yourself in over your head--especially if interest rates and a variety of fees are high.
+As your balance increases, your minimum monthly payments also increase, and soon you might find yourself in a credit card debt trap—especially if interest rates and a variety of fees are high.
+Keep reading to learn more about how people may fall into these situations, and how to avoid credit card traps.

-When opening a new account, always check to see how the finance charge is calculated.
+To minimize your chance of falling into a credit card trap, check to see how the finance charge is calculated whenever you’re opening a new account.
 Here are some of the methods used:

 - Adjusted balance method: Balance due at the beginning of the billing cycle less any payments made during the cycle; excludes new purchases made during the cycle